Silverthorne Attorneys Can Help.

 8 Things to do After an Automotive Accident

 Driving in Southern California can be a bit of a pain; especially since the majority of people who drive commute because they do not work where they live.
 Did you know that in 2016 there were roughly 7 million car accident nationwide?
 Did you also know that in 2017, nearly 3,602 people died due to motor vehicle related accidents?* With that being said, the team at Silverthorne Attorneys knows that it is in everyone’s best interest to know the most important steps to take after being involved in an accident.
 This is whether you or your passengers are injured or if others are injured in the accident or not.
-You always want to take the extra step when it comes to having been in a car accident.
-Remember, your health is the most important thing after you have been in an accident.
+You always want to take the extra step when it comes to having been in a car accident; even if that means that you need to contact the police after your accident to file a report.
+Whether to accident was a fender-bender or something more serious, contacting police to take down a report is critical to your auto claim.

 Top 8 Things to do After an Automotive Accident